 One of the first steps of an executor is to determine whether a certificate of appointment of estate trustee is required.
 Under the Rules of Civil Procedure, the definition of "estate trustee" includes an executor.
 This certificate is issued by the Superior Court of Justice and evidences the validity of a will and the executor's authority to administer the estate or, where there is no will, the validity of the executor's appointment.

 If there is a will, a certificate of appointment of estate trustee with a will may need to be obtained.
 The certificate may be required where title to real property must be transferred, as well as where other persons or financial institutions require the certificate.
 If possible to do legally, the certificate of appointment (formerly probate) should be avoided as an estate administration tax is levied on the value of the assets governed by the will.
-The estate administration tax is currently payable at the rate of .5% on the first $50,000 of assets governed by the will and 1.5% on the value of the assets over $50,000.
+The estate administration tax is currently payable at the rate of 1.5% of the value of the assets over $50,000.
 The use of multiple wills is a tax minimization strategy which can be used to reduce the amount of estate administration tax which is payable.
 In simple terms, two wills are made.
 The first will deals with assets that require a certificate of appointment.
 The second will deals with assets that do not require a certificate of appointment, such as shares of a private corporation.
 Estate administration tax is only payable on the value of assets under the first will.

 If the deceased died without a will, a certificate of appointment of estate trustee without a will must be obtained to appoint an estate trustee for the deceased's estate.